jacobduijzer/CleanArchitectureTemplate/README.md

 # Release Notes

+> ## v2.6.0 (03/12/2020)
+> - Better templating (different options to choose from)
+> - Create, Build & Test all project types in devops before publishing

 > ## v2.5.0 (03/08/2020)
 > - Included a default .editorconfig
 > - Better templating (different options to choose from)